its-ME-007/CSR/README.md

 ## Overview
 The DTL project for the year 2024-25 is designed to streamline various functionalities, including website login and core operations.
 This README is for the **main** branch, which includes the website login feature in addition to the functionalities available in the **functional** branch.

+## Prerequisites
+Ensure you have the following installed on your system:
+- Python 3.8 or higher
+- Required dependencies (listed in `requirements.txt`)

 ## Setup Instructions
 1. Clone the repository:
    ```bash